DrCheeseFace/dotfiles/README.md

 theme "tokyo-night-dark"

+default_layout "compact"

 ```

 ## TMUX 👾

 This is a customized TMUX configuration for a productive and aesthetically pleasing terminal experience.
+(this was ai generated text lmao)

 ### Configuration Settings